Best Rigid Heddle Loom Reviews in 2022 | Top 8 Picks

 What is a Rigid Heddle Loom?
 What are The Benefits of Using it?

 A rigid heddle loom is a weaving device for people who want to enter the handweaving world but don’t have enough knowledge or don’t want to spend too much on a relatively new hobby.
+Plus, you don’t have to spend all day using a knitting hand counter during your work.

 There’s a frame in the middle with holes used to pass threads to make a warp.
 This frame is called a heddle or a reed.